Buspirone: History

 Buspirone was first synthesized by a team at Mead Johnson in 1968 but was not patented until 1980.
-It was initially developed as an antipsychotic acting on the D2 receptor but was found to be ineffective in the treatment of psychosis; it was then used as an anxiolytic instead.
+It was initially developed as an antipsychotic acting on the D2 receptor but was found to be ineffective in the treatment of psychosis; it was then used as an anxiolytic.
 In 1986, Bristol-Myers Squibb gained FDA approval for buspirone in the treatment of GAD.
-The patent expired in 2001, and buspirone is now available as a generic drug.
+The patent expired in 2001, and buspirone is available as a generic drug.

 Society and culture

 Generic names

 Buspirone is the INN, BAN, DCF, and DCIT of buspirone, while buspirone hydrochloride is its USAN, BANM, and JAN.